If you are looking for a nice long walk to stretch the legs, surrounded by nature, then Narrabeen Lagoon Trail Sydney is for you.

 Other facilities: All the reserves provide tables, shelters, electric barbecues and water bubblers.

 Nearest takeaway coffee: Berry Reserve is surrounded by cafes and restaurants.
-None of the other reserves have shops close by.
+None of the other reserves has shops close by.

 Shade: Loads of shady trees.